How to Choose the Right Shampoo for Skunked Dogs

 If you don’t have time to grab a store-bought shampoo, don’t panic.
 You probably have everything you need at home.

-The go-to homemade mix is a simple blend of baking soda, hydrogen peroxide, and dish soap.
-The science behind it is solid.
-The peroxide breaks down the skunk’s oily spray, the baking soda neutralizes odor, and the soap helps lift it all off your dog’s fur.
+Making your own mix is easy; all you need is baking soda, hydrogen peroxide, and dish soap.
+There is good science behind it.
+It gets rid of the smell, breaks down the skunk’s sticky spray, and helps lift it all off your dog’s fur with the baking soda.

-I used this mix the first time with Rumi.
-I didn’t even have gloves on, just pure desperation.
-I mixed the ingredients, lathered her up, and let it sit for a few minutes.
-The smell didn’t disappear completely on the first wash, but it faded enough that we could both breathe again.
+When I first used Rumi, I used this mix.
+I was so desperate that I didn’t even have gloves on.
+I put it on her, mixed the ingredients, and then left it on for a while.
+On the first wash, the smell didn’t go away entirely, but it got less strong enough that we could both breathe again.

 What’s Right for You?